-Also check Department of Ecology website and refer to manufacturer guidelines for updates to O&M requirements.
+Also check Department of Ecology website and manufacturer guidelines for updates to O&M requirements.

-If you are unsure whether a problem exists, please contact Thurston County for technical assistance.
+If you are unsure whether a problem exists, contact a professional engineer.

 A vault is a confined space.
 Visual inspections should be performed aboveground.
 If entry is required, it should be performed by qualified personnel.